 This course is designed for students in the School of Management, students planning to minor in management and other students with a serious interest in management and economics.
 It has less theory than the other introductory calculus courses, and extensive applications, all involving management and economics.
 MAT 284 is not a part of any sequence meeting the divisional perspectives requirement in the Natural Sciences and Mathematics, and so is usually not an appropriate course for students in the College of Arts and Sciences.
-It does not satisfy any requirement for students planning to major in mathematics, science, or engineering.
+However, it is a second course in the Quantitative Skills requirement for the Arts and Sciences core.
+It is certainly not appropriate for anyone planning to major in mathematics, science, or engineering.

-Prerequisite: MAT 183 (or permission of the instructor).
+Prerequisite: MAT 194 (Precalculus) or equivalent.

-Text: Introductory Mathematical Analysis, for Business, Economics and the Life and Social Sciences, by Ernest F. Haeussler, Jr. and Richard S. Paul, Prentice-Hall, Twelfth Edition, 2005.
+Text: Introductory Mathematical Analysis, for Business, Economics and the Life and Social Sciences, by Ernest F. Haeussler, Jr. and Richard S. Paul, Prentice-Hall, Custom Edition for Syracuse University MAT 284.